libffcv/ffcv/docs/bottleneck_doctor.rst

 - **Asynchronous CPU-GPU data transfer**: we always asynchronously transfer data, and also include tools for ensuring unblocked GPU execution.
-- **Train multiple models on the same GPU**: Fully asynchronous thrad-based dataloading means that unlike for other data loading systems, different training processes using FFCV running on the same GPU won't block each other.
+- **Train multiple models on the same GPU**: Fully asynchronous thread-based data loading means that unlike for other data loading systems, different training processes using FFCV running on the same GPU won't block each other.
-- **Offload compute to the CPU**: because FFCV offer extremely fast JIT-compiled data transformations, it's often helpful to move parts of the data pipeline (e.g., input normalization or image augmentation) to CPU; FFCV will handle compilation and parallezation of these functions so that the CPU-induced slowdown isn't too great, and the freed-up GPU time can be used for more GPU-intensive tasks (e.g., matrix multiplication).
+- **Offload compute to the CPU**: because FFCV offer extremely fast JIT-compiled data transformations, it's often helpful to move parts of the data pipeline (e.g., input normalization or image augmentation) to CPU; FFCV will handle compilation and parallelization of these functions so that the CPU-induced slowdown isn't too great, and the freed-up GPU time can be used for more GPU-intensive tasks (e.g., matrix multiplication).